 The cell phone cartoon is half the resolution of the actual line array, as there are 12 mirrored tweeter zones and 8 mirrored woofer zones in the line array.
 The cell phone app just shows 6 balls, mirrored vertically, for a total of 12 balls.
 I made the app simpler than the actual line array because there is a lot of X, Y, and radius info that gets typed into tables, and it’s no fun creating and typing all of this data into App Inventor.

 It became clear during initial testing that even with aggressive EQ, the bass output wasn’t going to be adequate.
 And, of course, I needed something to keep these things vertical.
-So I started thinking about how to add a subwoofer to each side, where the subwoofer would double as the stand.
-I had planned ahead by proving two subwoofer outputs on each board, and the software and cell phone GUI were already set up for a 3-way design, so adding the subwoofer software was going to be easy.
-Since there are 8 channels for the 2″ woofers and 12 channels for the tweeters, this project became known as “Channel 21”.
+So, I started thinking about how to add a subwoofer to each side, where the subwoofer would double as the stand.
+I had planned ahead by providing two subwoofer outputs on each board, and the software and cell phone GUI were already set up for a 3-way design, so adding the subwoofer software was going to be easy.
+Since there are 8 channels for the 2″ woofers and 12 channels for the tweeters, this subproject became known as “Channel 21”.

 The front panels of the arrays extend beyond the rest of the cabinet about 4″, as shown in the picture below.
 This “tang” was provided for mounting, but I never came up with a detailed plan for attaching the tang to a stand.
 I had made a “quick and dirty” stand out of 2″ by 6″ lumber (see the picture) to better understand what I needed to mount the arrays, and got a feel for how stable the arrays would be just clamping the front panel into a slot.
 It was clear that I needed a secure clamp or else some additional supports on either side of the array to make sure the arrays wouldn’t fall over.